 Prof. Lester is the author of more than two hundred publications, primarily in the area of artificial intelligence technologies for education.
 His research program has been supported by the National Science Foundation (NSF), the National Institutes of Health (NIH), the National Institute of Standards and Technologies (NIST), the Army Research Laboratory (ARL), DARPA, and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Additional support has been provided by the SAS Institute, the William and Flora Hewlett Foundation, EDUCAUSE, and the Bill & Melinda Gates Foundation.

 Prof. Lester has served as Editor-in-Chief of the International Journal of Artificial Intelligence in Education.
-He serves on the Steering Committee of IEEE Transactions on Learning Technologies and on the editorial board of Metacognition and Learning.
-He is currently an Associate Editor of the International Journal of Artificial Intelligence in Education and IEEE Transactions on Affective Computing.
+He has served on the Steering Committees of IEEE Transactions on Affective Computing and IEEE Transactions on Learning Technologies.
+He has served as Program Chair for the ACM Conference on Intelligent User Interfaces, the International Conference on Intelligent Tutoring Systems, the International Conference on Digital Storytelling, and the International Conference on Foundations of Digital Games.
+He is currently an Associate Editor of the International Journal of Artificial Intelligence in Education and IEEE Transactions on Affective Computing, and he serves on the editorial board of Metacognition and Learning.

 Prof. Lester has been recognized with the Best Paper Awards at the International Conference on Artificial Intelligence in Education, the ACM International Conference on Intelligent User Interfaces, the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment, and the International Conference on User Modeling, Adaptation, and Personalization.
 He is the recipient of the National Science Foundation CAREER Award.
 In 2017, his foundational work on pedagogical agents was recognized with the IFAAMAS Influential Paper Award by the International Federation for Autonomous Agents and Multi-Agent Systems.